PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

- And now do a FindChallengeRequest:
+ And now do a *FindChallengeRequest*:

 ```
 {